aursu/puppet-tlsinfo/README.md

 Puppet catalog should consist `Sslkey` resource with `title` that match `pkey` parameter.

 #### sslcertificate::cacert

 Default value: `undef`

 Possible values are:

 * `true` (Intermediate CA should be defined in Puppet catalog as `Sslcertificate` resource),
 * `false` (we don't care about Intermediate CA),
 * String.
 Any of certificate path, `Sslcertificate` resource title, certificate subject hash (`openssl x509 -subject_hash`) or old hash (`openssl x509 -subject_hash_old`).
 Should be defined in Puppet catalog as `Sslcertificate` resource
 * Array of strings (list of CA certificates)

+#### sslcertificate::replace

+Boolean.
+Default value is `true`.

+If `true` than `content` value will replace existing certificate file.
+Otherwise - noop.

+#### sslcertificate::chain

+Boolean.
+Default is `true`

+If `true` than Intermediate CA certificate will be placed into PEM file.

+#### sslcertificate::strict

+Boolean.
+Default is `true`

+If `true` and `cacert` specified than cert chain will be checked over root certificate bundle (catalog compilation will fail if CA certificate is not valid)

+#### sslcertificate::identity

+Certificate identities.
+Could be String or list of strings

+Each identity will be checked over Common Name or Alternative Names (DNS).
+If any of them missed - resource compilation will fail.

+#### sslcertificate::content

+Certificate PEM data.
+Required parameter.
+Can not be empty

+It should be valid x509 certificate with valid term of validity

 ## Usage